 What is SPRWS doing about lead?

-To reduce leaching of lead from lead service lines or lead solder in the home, we treat our water to produce a small amount of scale on pipes by constantly monitoring and adjusting the pH and alkalinity levels.
+Lead can leach from lead service lines or lead solder in the home.
+To reduce leaching, we treat our water by constantly monitoring and adjusting the pH and alkalinity levels.
+This process, called corrosion control, creates a protective scale on the inside of the pipe between the water and the lead.
 Our treatment processes are in strict compliance with the Safe Drinking Water Act, Lead and Copper Rule, and Minnesota Department of Health regulations.

-- Adding lime and sodium hydroxide to the water to increase the water’s pH levels so that the water is minimally corrosive to lead
+- Add lime and sodium hydroxide to the water to increase the water’s pH levels so that the water is minimally corrosive to lead

-- Adding chlorine as a disinfectant for added protection
+- Add chlorine as a disinfectant for added protection

-- These two water chemistry adjustments work together to form a protective film covering surfaces containing lead which minimizes how much lead can enter the water
+- The two water chemistry adjustments work together to form a protective film covering surfaces that have lead which minimizes how much lead can enter the water

-- We then monitor the effectiveness of this strategy per regulations
+- We then check the effectiveness of this process per regulations

-We test our water for lead frequently.
-The testing we perform is required by the U.S. Environmental Protection Agency (EPA), as part of the federal Safe Drinking Water program.
+We test our water for lead often.
+The U.S. Environmental Protection Agency (EPA) requires the testing we do as part of the federal Safe Drinking Water program.

 We take all water quality complaints and issues seriously.
 If you are experiencing an issue, contact us at 651-266-6350.